Danielkhakbaz/Next-ESLint-Prettier-Husky-Initialization/README.md

 - Create a new Repository on the Github website
 - Set the existing Git Repository with your Project using: `git remote add origin GIT_REP_ADDRESS`
 - Push all the changes with: `git push -u origin master`
+- You can see the content of a proper .gitignore file in here <https://github.com/Danielkhakbaz/Danial-Portfolio-Hub/blob/main/.gitignore>

 ## ESLint